Representing General Stochastic Processes as Martingale Laws: Filtered random variables and their prediction process

 where the second equality is due to the tower property. \end{proof} Equation \eqref{eq:condLawSelfAware} expresses precisely a conditional independence property (see e.g.\ \cite[Proposition~5.6]{Ka97}), namely: Given the random measure $\law(X|\G)$, the random variable $X$ is independent of the $\sigma$-algebra $\G$.
 Loosely speaking, \eqref{eq:condLawSelfAware} says that $\law(X|\G)$ already contains all information that $\G$ has about $X$.

 In particular, $\pp_t^1(\fp X) = \law(X|\F^{\fp X}_t)$ contains all information that $\F_t^{\fp X}$ has about $X$.
-On a first glance, one might think that this implies that $\pp^1(\fp X)$ contains all information that the filtration $(\F^{\fp X}_t)_t$ has about $X$.
+On a first glance, one might think that this implies that $\pp^1(\fp X)$ contains all information that the filtration $(\F^{\fp X}_t)_{t \in [0,1]}$ has about $X$.
 This is not true: $\pp^1(\fp X)$ does not contain ``information of higher order'', e.g. for $s<t$, information of $\F^{\fp X}_s$ on whether $\F^{\fp X}_t$ knows something about $X$.
 Such information is relevant in sequential decision problems.
 For instance \cite[Section~7]{BaBePa21} provides an example of two filtered processes that have the same prediction process but yield different values in optimal stopping problems, see also Remark \ref{rem:FP} below.

 Indeed, $\law(\law(X|\F^{\fp X}_t)|\F_s^{\fp X})$ contains the information that $\F_s^{\fp X}$ has about $\law(X|\F^{\fp X}_t)$, which is precisely the information that $\F^{\fp X}_s$ has on what $\F^{\fp X}_t$ knows about $X$.
 This motivates to consider iterated prediction processes: $\bpp(\fp X)$ is by definition again a filtered process, hence we can simply consider its prediction process $\bpp(\bpp(\fp X))$.
-This \emph{second order prediction process} of $\fp X$ takes values in the space $\prob(\prob(S)^N)^N$ resp. $D(\prob(D(\prob(S))))$.
-As the path spaces of the iterated prediction processes are increasingly complicated, we need to introduce a notation for these spaces: \begin{definition}[path spaces of iterated prediction processes] In the case of $N$ discrete time steps we define inductively
+This \emph{iterated prediction process} of $\fp X$ takes values in the space $\prob(\prob(S)^N)^N$ resp. $D(\prob(D(\prob(S))))$.
+As the path spaces of the iterated prediction processes are increasingly complicated, we need to introduce a notation for these spaces: \begin{definition}[path spaces of higher rank prediction processes] In the case of $N$ discrete time steps we define by induction on $r$